Some Fock spaces with depth two action: Examples

-Then for $f \in \mc{P}^{sa}$, $X(f)$ has a centered free compound Poisson distribution, and in particular a centered free Poisson distribution if $f$ is a projection.
-Moreover, if $f \cdot g = 0$ then $X(f)$ and $X(g)$ are free. \end{enumerate} \end{Thm} \begin{proof} The notation~\eqref{Eq:Lambda-product} is meant to suggest that we consider the binary operation $\Lambda$ as a multiplication on $\mc{H}$ (different from a multiplication it may have inherited from $\mc{B}$).
-Indeed, equations \eqref{Eq:Trace-star}, \eqref{Eq:Trace-Associative}, and Proposition~\ref{Prop:a0-symmetric} say that
+The notation is meant to suggest that we consider the binary operation $\Lambda$ as a multiplication on $\mc{H}$ (different from a multiplication it may have inherited from $\mc{B}$).
+Indeed, equations \eqref{Eq:Trace-star}, \eqref{Eq:Trace-Associative}, and the first condition in \eqref{Eq:a0-symmetric} say that

 That is, $(\mc{H}, \cdot, \ast)$ is an associative star-algebra (linearity/distributivity is immediate), which is represented on $\mc{H}$ by left multiplication operators.
-We immediately get